Science and policy cannot be divorced.

-I am sorry to say that most of what politicians are doing on the climate front is greenwashing—their proposals sound good, but they are deceiving you and themselves at the same time.
+I am sorry to say that most of what politicians are doing on the climate front is greenwashing—their proposals sound good, but they are deceiving you and themselves simultaneously.

 Greenwashing is prevalent in the United States and other countries, even those presumed to be the “greenest.”
-Politicians who advertise themselves as being “green” often demonstrating token environmental support while kowtowing to fossil fuel special interests and the 2,340 registered energy lobbyists in Washington.
-Their stated goals for future emissions reductions are figments of their imagination, entirely inconsistent with the policies that they are busy adopting.
+Politicians who advertise themselves as being “green” often demonstrate token environmental support while kowtowing to fossil fuel special interests and the 2,340 registered energy lobbyists in Washington.
+Their goals for future emissions reductions are figments of their imagination, entirely inconsistent with the policies they are busy adopting.

 There are countries saying that they will build power plants that are ‘carbon capture ready.’
 They are misleading you.
-The politicians know that the public, at least in most countries, will never accept the large increases in electricity price that would accompany carbon capture, let alone accept burial of the carbon dioxide in their neighborhood.
+The politicians know that the public, at least in most countries, will never accept the large increases in electricity prices that would accompany carbon capture, let alone accept the burial of carbon dioxide in their neighbourhood.

-Developed countries will need to complete their coal phase-out by about 2020, if global phase-out of coal is to be achieved by 2030.
+Developed countries will need to complete their coal phase-out by about 2020 if the global phase-out of coal is to be achieved by 2030.
 If coal emissions are phased out this rapidly— a tall order, but a feasible one— the climate problem is solvable.

 The bottom line seems to be that it is not feasible in the foreseeable future to phase out coal unless nuclear power is included in the energy mix.